rdbliss/rdbliss.github.io/_pages/main.md

 I am a graduate student in the [math department at Rutgers University](https://www.math.rutgers.edu/).
-Other than math, I am also interested in computer science, philosophy, and politics, though I am merely a journeyman in these subjects.
+Other than math, I am also interested in computer science, philosophy, and music, though I am merely a journeyman in these subjects.
 You may know me from my time at [Oglethorpe University](https://oglethorpe.edu/), or even further back from my time at [Lugoff-Elgin High School](https://www.kcsdschools.net/Domain/17).